onestsam/snort2pfcd/README.md

 <p style="margin-left:6%;"><b>snort2pfcd</b> Analyzes snort
-alert output and blocks ip addresses for a given snort priority using pf table entries for a specified period of time.
-A whitelist is specified to exclude local and trusted ip address from being blocked. <b>snort2pfcd</b> also preloads the community maintained and supplied snort blacklist by default.
+alert output and blocks ip addresses for a given snort priority using packet filter table entries for a specified period of time.
+A whitelist is specified to exclude local and trusted ip address from being blocked. <b>snort2pfcd</b>
+also preloads the community maintained and supplied snort blacklist by default.
 The whitelist and blacklist files are monitored and <b>snort2pfcd</b> automatically reloads and updates the tables when changes are made to the files.</p>